x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

 Before you install the Exchange Server 2016 Mailbox role, verify the following prerequisites:

-- Verify the Active Directory, network, computer hardware, operating system, and software requirements at [Exchange 2016 system requirements](../../plan-and-deploy/system-requirements.md) and [Exchange 2016 prerequisites](../../plan-and-deploy/prerequisites.md).
+- Verify the Active Directory, network, computer hardware, operating system, and software requirements at [Exchange 2016 system requirements](../../plan-and-deploy/system-requirements.md) and [Exchange 2016 prerequisites](../../plan-and-deploy/prerequisites.md) and [Exchange 2016 prerequisites](../../plan-and-deploy/prerequisites.md).

 - Verify the following permissions for the account that you're using to install Exchange 2016: